MicrosoftDocs/memdocs/autopilot/networking-requirements.md

 - Ensure Domain Name Services (DNS) name resolution for internet DNS names.
 - Allow access to all hosts via port 80 (HTTP), 443 (HTTPS), and 123 (UDP/NTP).

-Additional configuration may be required to grant access to required services in environments that:
+Additional configuration might be required to grant access to required services in environments that:

 - Have more restrictive internet access.
 - Require authentication before internet access can be obtained.